concurdev/cobra/README.md

-# Real-time Order Book and Trade Updates
+# cobra: Crypto Order Book Real-time Application

 **IMPORTANT**: While using the frontend, wait at the browser screen or leave it for a while to see the Trade happening and growing.